 - 3 3/4 teaspoons Agar Agar Powder

-- To make the filling, combine the agar agar powder and sugar into a small saucepan and stir to combine.
+- To make the filling, combine the agar agar powder and honey into a small saucepan and stir to combine.

 - Add the coconut milk and then stir again, making sure that all the ingredients are combined.